Age-related changes in “cortical” 1/f dynamics are linked to cardiac activity

 Abstract

-The power of electrophysiologically measured cortical activity decays1/fX.
-The slope of this decay (i.e. the spectral exponent) is modulated by various factors such as age, cognitive states or psychiatric/neurological disorders.
+The power of electrophysiologically measured cortical activity decays with an approximately1/fXfunction.
+The slope of this decay (i.e. the spectral exponent,X) is modulated by various factors such as age, cognitive states or psychiatric/neurological disorders.
 Interestingly, a mostly parallel line of research has also uncovered similar effects for the spectral slope in the electrocardiogram (ECG).
 This raises the question whether these bodywide changes in spectral slopes are (in-)dependent.
-Focusing on well-established age-related changes in spectral slopes we analyzed a total of 1282 recordings of magnetoencephalography (MEG) resting state measurements with concurrent ECG in an age-diverse sample.
-We show that the aperiodic signal recorded using surface electrodes/sensors originates from multiple physiological sources.
+Focusing on well-established age-related changes in spectral slopes we analyzed a total of 1282 recordings of magnetoencephalography (MEG) resting state measurements with concurrent ECG in an age-diverse sample (18-88 years).
+Using a diverse array of analytical approaches, we demonstrate that the aperiodic signal recorded via surface electrodes/sensors originates from multiple physiological sources.
+Furthermore, our results suggest that common “artifact” rejection approaches (i.e. ICA) may not be sufficient to separate cardiac from neural activity.
 In particular, significant parts of age-related changes in aperiodic activity normally interpreted to be of neural origin can be explained by cardiac activity.
 Moreover, our results suggest that changes (flattening/steepening) of the spectral slope with age are dependent on the recording site and investigated frequency range.
 Our results highlight the complexity of aperiodic activity while raising concerns when interpreting aperiodic activity as “cortical“ without considering physiological influences.

 Related articles